-The UK was the first country in the world to give regulatory approval to a COVID-19 vaccine that had been tested in large-scale trials: the Pfizer/BioNtech vaccine was authorised for use by the independent Medicines and Healthcare Products Regulatory Agency (MHRA) on 2 December 2020. [footnote 25] This was followed the same month by authorisation for use of the AstraZeneca vaccine developed by Oxford University [footnote 26] and the Moderna vaccine in January 2021. [footnote 27] Millions of UK citizens have already received the Pfizer/BioNTech and AstraZeneca vaccines, and the Moderna vaccine will be deployed later this year.

-The UK has ordered enough doses to vaccinate all of the eligible adult population - a total of 457 million doses, comprising eight different vaccines.
+- 37. The UK was the first country in the world to give regulatory approval to a COVID-19 vaccine that had been tested in large-scale trials: the Pfizer/BioNtech vaccine was authorised for use by the independent Medicines and Healthcare Products Regulatory Agency (MHRA) on 2 December 2020.25 This was followed the same month by authorisation for use of the AstraZeneca vaccine developed by Oxford University26 and the Moderna vaccine in January 2021.27 Millions of UK citizens have already received the Pfizer/BioNTech and AstraZeneca vaccines, and the Moderna vaccine will be deployed later this year. - 38.
+The UK has ordered enough doses to vaccinate all of the eligible adult population a total of 457 million doses, comprising eight different vaccines.